Tag: Be Prepared

 • 3) Paul’s history with Ephesians, and his effectiveness with them was built over years.
 What does that tell about the legacy of faith?

-• FD) Why does Paul use the imagery of for the people of the and wolves for the people outside of the faith (not necessarily outside of the church)?
+• FD) Why does Paul use the imagery of sheep for the people of the and wolves for the people outside of the faith (not necessarily outside of the church)?